Skip to main content

 note

-For using this widget you need to report (or add manually) attributes to test items.
+To use this widget, you need to report (or manually add) attributes to test items.

 Widget's parameters: